MicrosoftDocs/minecraft-creator/creator/Documents/TickingAreaCommand.md

 ## add

 Ticking areas are not made up of blocks - they are made up of the chunks Minecraft uses to create worlds.

-To add a ticking area, the command uses the parameters you give it to draw an imaginary shape.
-Any chunks that are touched by this shape are included in the ticking area.
+When you use the `/tickingarea add ...` command, it uses the parameters you give it to draw a shape that extends all the way up and all the way down from where you place it - like a column.
+But, you won't actually see the shape in the game, so it's like an imaginary column.
+Any chunks that are touched by this column are included in the ticking area.
 This chunk, or collection of chunks, is then saved with a name that you give it as a ticking area.

 You can have up to 10 ticking areas in one world and you can keep track of them by name or by their coordinates.

-After you use the `/tickingarea add ...` command, you won't actually see the shape, which is why you might consider it "imaginary."
-Also, the shape extends all the way up and all the way down from where you place it - like a column.

 There are two ways to draw the shapes used to add a ticking area: